BernardoMG/dev-reTHINK-Hackathon/3rd Challenge.md

 # 3rd Challenge

 Each team should continue working on the previous developed application.
 The goal with this third challenge is to change the `XHyperty` hyperty.
-Now, every time

-Change the Xhyperty to guve the code and date
+Now, whenever a code is generated, it must also generate a timestamp that will return with the generated code.

 ![3rd Challenge](https://github.com/BernardoMG/dev-reTHINK-challenge/blob/master/Figures/2-Challenge.jpg)